 Maintenance Requirements for Polished Concrete and Epoxy Broadcast Flooring In Restrooms

 While polished concrete does receive a stain guard, it is still slightly porous, which can pose challenges in restroom environments.
 If not properly sealed, concrete can absorb liquids, leading to staining, odor issues, and bacterial growth.
 Regular sealing and maintenance are essential to mitigate these concerns.
-Routine cleaning and maintenance practices, such as sweeping, mopping, and spot cleaning, can help prolong the life of the flooring and preserve its aesthetic appeal in restrooms.
+Polished concrete floors in restrooms require much more vigilant care considering they do not make use of a urethane topcoat the way epoxy broadcast floors do.

 Immediate cleanup and Regular Cleaning: Implement a strict cleaning schedule to remove spills or residue promptly.
-Use a pH-neutral cleaner specifically designed for polished concrete or epoxy floors.
+Use a pH-neutral cleaner specifically designed for polished concrete floors.

 Anti-Odor Treatments: Use specialized odor-neutralizing products designed for use on polished concrete or epoxy broadcast floors.
 These products can help eliminate odors and keep the restroom smelling fresh.